Nursery-rhymes/most-popular-nursery-rhymes/README.md

 In the meantime you can have a look at some of our other experiments - this one can [generate a new nursery rhyme](https://github.com/Nursery-rhymes/generate-nursery-rhymes) using lyrics from traditional ones.

-Open to help on this long term project, get in touch!
+Open to help on this long term project, get in touch with us!